haoboatlab/OceanLight.jl/docs/src/QuickStart/Center.md

 # Quick Start

-In this example, we introduce the `OceanLight` calculation of downwelling irradiance field underneath the flat surface.
+In this example, we introduce the `HydrOptics` calculation of downwelling irradiance field underneath the flat surface.
 The code example here can be directly pasted onto Julia terminal, run through `.jl` script file, or IJulia notebook.

-First, we import `OceanLight` packages and another `random` dependent package, that will be used as a seed to generate random number in the Monte Carlo simulation.
+First, we import `HydrOptics` packages and another `random` dependent package, that will be used as a seed to generate random number in the Monte Carlo simulation.

 ```@setup  Center
 cd(mktempdir())